MyNameIsTrez/MyNameIsTrez.github.io/_posts/2025-11-30-comptime-c-functions.md

 # Generic Hash Map

+Because a hash map is a much more complex data structure than a stack, GCC struggles to optimize it perfectly.

 Clang manages to completely optimize a macro-based hash map away.

 GCC doesn't on the other hand, even when passed these extra flags: